IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

   95     6  -106
  -57  -106    87
 ```
+As, you can see, mutating one element also mutates all elements that are equivalent under index permutation.

 They can also be iterated over and support most operations that arbitrary `AbstractArray`s do.